UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 In many cases, some of our collection items will have :code:`shelfLocator` information.
+This shares where a physical copy of the resource is shelved.
 This information may not currently be accurate and can found via Special Collections’ finding aids.

 Justification
 ^^^^^^^^^^^^^